 Secrecy can become like a prison, trapping you inside and keeping friends out.
 However, try to remember that in a safe relationship there is no need for secrecy.
 You can speak freely of your concerns and ask for and receive support without fear of consequences.

 Choosing to tell in a way that prioritises safety

-If you are considering speaking with someone about your experiences, try to develop a plan that prioritises your sense of safety and well being.
-Letting someone know of your experiences need not be an all or nothing thing, you have a choice of what and how much information you share, when and with whom.
-It can be useful to consider:
+If you are considering speaking with someone about your experiences, try to develop a plan that prioritises your sense of safety and wellbeing.
+Letting someone know of your experiences does not need to be an ‘all or nothing’ thing.
+You have the choice of what, and how much, information you share.
+You decide when and whom to tell.
+It can be useful to consider the following points.

 What are you looking for?

-Research tells us that if a man receives a positive supportive response to a disclosure of experiences of child sexual abuse or sexual assault it will enhance his overall well being, however unfortunately such a response cannot be guaranteed (Washington 1999).
-In setting about sharing your experiences it can be useful therefore to consider:
+Research tells us that if a man receives a positive, supportive response to a disclosure of childhood sexual abuse or sexual assault, it will enhance his overall wellbeing.
+Unfortunately however, such a response cannot be guaranteed (Washington 1999).
+In deciding to disclose, and going about sharing your experiences, it can be useful therefore to consider:

 - What am I looking for from this person?
 What kind of response would I like?

 - What tells me that this person will be able to hear what I am saying?